Efficient Cross-Validation for Sparse Linear Regression: Introduction

 \section{Introduction}

 Over the past fifteen years, Moore's law has spurred an explosion of high-dimensional datasets for scientific discovery across multiple fields \citep[][]{mcafee2012big}.
 These datasets often consist of a design matrix $\bm{X} \in \mathbb{R}^{n \times p}$ of explanatory variables and an output vector $\bm{y} \in \mathbb{R}^n$ of response variables.
-Accordingly, practitioners often aim to explain the response variables linearly via the equation $\bm{y}=\bm{X}\bm{\beta}+\bm{\epsilon}$ for a vector of regression coefficients $\bm{\beta} \in \mathbb{R}^p$, which is to be inferred, and a vector of error $\bm{\epsilon}$, typically kept small by minimizing the least squares (LS) error of the regression.
+Accordingly, practitioners often aim to explain the response variables linearly via the equation $\bm{y}=\bm{X}\bm{\beta}+\bm{\epsilon}$. {Using this equation, the vector of regression coefficients $\bm{\beta} \in \mathbb{R}^p$ is inferred by minimizing the least squares (LS) error of the residuals $\bm{\epsilon}$}.

 Despite its computational efficiency, LS regression exhibits two practical limitations.
-First, when $p \gg n$, there is not enough data to accurately infer $\bm{\beta}$ via LS, and LS regression generates estimators which perform poorly out-of-sample due to a data curse of dimensionality \citep[][]{buhlmann2011statistics, gamarnik2022sparse}.
+First, when $p \gg n$, there is not enough data to accurately infer $\bm{\beta}$ via LS, and LS regression generates estimators which perform poorly out-of-sample due to {the} curse of dimensionality \citep[][]{buhlmann2011statistics, gamarnik2022sparse}.
 Second, LS regression generically selects every feature, including irrelevant ones.
-This is a significant challenge when regression coefficients are used for high-stakes decision-making tasks and non-zero coefficients inform the decision making.
+This is a significant challenge when regression coefficients are used for high-stakes decision-making tasks and non-zero coefficients {guide decisions}.

 To tackle the challenges of dimensionality and false discovery, sparse learning has emerged as a popular methodology for explaining the relationship between inputs {$\bm{X}$} and outputs {$\bm{y}$}.
-A popular sparse learning model is ridge-regularized sparse regression, which admits the formulation \citep[][]{bertsimas2020sparse,xie2020scalable, hastie2020best, atamturk2020safe, kenney2021mip, hazimeh2021sparse, liu2023okridge}:
+A popular sparse learning model is ridge-regularized sparse regression, which admits the formulation \citep[][]{bertsimas2020sparse,xie2020scalable, hastie2020best, atamturk2020safe, kenney2021mip, hazimeh2021sparse, liu2023okridge}

-where $\tau \in \{1, \ldots, p\}$ and $\gamma >0$ are hyperparameters that respectively model the sparsity and robustness of the linear model $\bm{\beta}$ \citep[cf.][]{xu2008robust, bertsimas2018characterization}, and we assume that $\bm{X}, \bm{y}$ have undergone standard preprocessing so that $\bm{y}$ is a zero-mean vector and $\bm{X}$ has zero-mean unit-variance columns, meaning $\gamma$ penalizes each feature equally.
+where $\tau \in \{1, \ldots, p\}$ and $\gamma >0$ are hyperparameters that respectively {control the sparsity of $\bm{\beta}$ and the amount of $\ell_2^2$ regularization \citep[cf.][]{xu2008robust, bertsimas2018characterization}, and we assume that $\bm{X}$ {and} $\bm{y}$ have undergone standard preprocessing so that $\bm{y}$ is a zero-mean vector and $\bm{X}$ has zero-mean, unit-variance columns, meaning $\gamma$ penalizes each feature equally.